danielleithinger/EAMPrototyping/Mock HASEL Creation/README.md

 2. Click on the print settings in the upper right.
 Set the "Printing Temperature" to 260 °C, and "Bed Plate Temperature" to 0 °C, and the "Initial Layer Speed" to 2 mm/s.
 You can use the search box to find these specific settings.
     - These values may need to be adjusted for different types and thicknesses of plastic, but 260 °C is the maximum printing temperature for the Ender-3 Pro.
-    - I would also like to print with no fillament being extruded, but I have not figured out how to do that yet.
-The heat sealing does still work with filament being extruded.
+    - I would also like to print with no extrusion occurring, but I have not figured out how to do that yet.
+The filament will be removed from the printer while heat sealing anyway.

     ![Cura Screenshot 2](<Images/Cura Screenshot 2.png>)
     ![Cura Screenshot 3](<Images/Cura Screenshot 3.png>)